Best Foam Rollers Reviewed & Rated

 - High-Density –

-High-density foam rollers are for those who are accustomed to foam rolling and SMR in general.
+High-density rollers are for those who are accustomed to foam rolling and SMR in general.
 They put a considerable amount of pressure in stiff or sore muscles and, for some, can be too uncomfortable to use.
 It is important to work your way up to a high-density roller unless the product is recommended by a physical therapist or other medical professionals.
-Those who are already accustomed to high-density foam rollers should also take care when changing foam patterns or trying a patterned foam roller for the first time, as the strong ridges and points can be particularly painful for stiff muscles.
+Those who are already accustomed to high-density rollers should also take care when changing patterns or trying a patterned roller for the first time, as the strong ridges and points can be particularly painful for stiff muscles.

 - Variable-Density –